Amalreji111/ai-ui-new/src/app-front/betty-greeter/betty-greeter.md

 `` qrTransferPapId=1733936970170-71c88996-4e8c-469d-a7ac-317fe4a9f9c8 ``
 find qrTransferPapId in the end of PAP url after access-point-

+## similiPreviewPath
+The path for showing the simili preview.
+The file should located inside the r2 public url https://pub-95dde801fe1848caab87217ee3dc1307.r2.dev.
+File should be in mp4 format.
+### example usage:
+`` similiPreviewPath=simli-violet-preview ``

+## isSimliEnabled
+The boolean value for using the simli service.
+The default value is false.
+If isSimliEnabled false the default 3d character will be shown.
+### example usage:
+`` isSimliEnabled=true ``

 # / Params
 ## access points
 Pass the access points into the url in the following format to replace the character.